SoniaBorsi/Adversarial-Attack-GNN/README.md

 ## Run the Script

-First uncomment the dataset you want:
+First uncomment the dataset(s) you want (Our code runs on Cora, Citeseer, PolBlogs, and PubMed (subgraph)):

 ```python
 if __name__ == "__main__":